margotgeerts/margotgeerts.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at [the research centre for information systems engineering (LIRIS)](https://feb.kuleuven.be/research/decision-sciences-and-information-management/liris), KU Leuven, working on ML for geospatial data and real estate.
+I am a PhD student at [LIRIS](https://feb.kuleuven.be/research/decision-sciences-and-information-management/liris), KU Leuven, working on ML for geospatial data and real estate, supervised by Jochen De Weerdt and Seppe vanden Broucke.
 I received my master's Business and Information Systems Engineering from KU Leuven in 2021.

 News
 ======